IBM/SalesEnablement-test-repo/docs/Part 6/06 Networking.md

 - Maximum Transmission Unit (MTU)

   MTU is used to specify the largest data packet size allowed over a network.
 A larger MTU produces less overhead, and a smaller value can reduce network delay.
-If Red Hat OpenShift will be deployed on VSIs in the subnet, the recommendation is to set the MTU size to 1450.
+If Red Hat OpenShift is deployed on VSIs in the subnet, the recommendation is to set the MTU size to 1450.
 To support jumbo frames (often required for applications with large data transfers), the MTU should be set to 9000.

-3. Click **Cancel**.
+1. Click **Cancel**.

 ![](_attachments/SubnetsCreate-1.png)

-Existing subnets can be edited; however, this is limited to changing the gateway, the IP ranges, and adding or removing DNS servers.
+Existing subnets can be edited; however, modifications are limited to changing the gateway, the IP ranges, and adding or removing DNS servers.